Rakib047/Cloudly-Alpha-AI-Team-2/Machine Learning Specialization/Supervised-Machine-Learning-Regression-and-Classification/Documentation-Supervised-Machine-Learning-Nuha.md

   - “Batch” ⇒ each update uses **all** training examples (sum over $i=1\ldots m$).
   - Contrast: other variants use subsets (mini‑batch or stochastic).

-- **Why “Batch”?**
-  - Name originates from taking the entire data “batch” each step.
-  - Inspired DeepLearning.AI’s newsletter “The Batch.”